-- 1. Complete Hawkeye's online admissions application to apply and be considered for the Welding program. - 2.
+- 1. Complete Hawkeye's online admissions application to apply and be considered for the Welding Technology/Welder program. - 2.
 Request to have your transcripts sent to the Admissions office.

-In order to be eligible for the Welding program, all students must meet minimum score requirements and/or complete required success courses.
-Success course credits do not apply towards graduation or the diploma.
+In order to be eligible for the Welding program, all students must meet minimum score requirements and/or successfully complete the required college success courses in English, reading, and math with a "C" grade or higher at Hawkeye Community College or comparable courses at another accredited college.
+For appropriate college success course placement, work with your program advisor.